cornelius-erfort/cornelius-erfort.github.io/_pages/research.md

 </sub>

 2\. **Who Becomes a Lobbyist?
-Evidence from German Lobbyists’ Biographies** <br> with [Jan Stuckatz](https://www.cbs.dk/en/research/departments-and-centres/department-of-international-economics-government-and-business/staff/jaegb), [Felix Hartmann](https://www.cbs.dk/en/research/departments-and-centres/department-of-international-economics-government-and-business/staff/fehaegb), and [Heike Klüver](http://heike-kluever.com/) <br>
+Evidence from German Lobbyists' Biographies** <br> with [Jan Stuckatz](https://www.cbs.dk/en/research/departments-and-centres/department-of-international-economics-government-and-business/staff/jaegb), [Felix Hartmann](https://www.cbs.dk/en/research/departments-and-centres/department-of-international-economics-government-and-business/staff/fehaegb), and [Heike Klüver](http://heike-kluever.com/) <br>

 <sub>
 **Abstract:** Who represents the diverse interests of interest groups in parliament?
 Lobbyists crucially inform the legislative process, yet our knowledge about who these lobbyists are is based almost exclusively on evidence from the US.
 However, we argue that incentives to become, but also recruit professional lobbyists  importantly differ with the institutional context like the electoral system, transparency rules and decision-making competences.
 We therefore address this important gap by shedding light on the selection of lobbyists in Germany.
 We combine data from the newly established lobby register of the German Bundestag with comprehensive biographical data that we scraped from the LinkedIn pages of more than 7,000 registered lobbyists.
 We map typical career trajectories using sequence analyses to shed light on the characteristics of lobbyists.
 We furthermore investigate the role of networks, partisan affiliation and factual expertise.
 Our findings have important implications for our understanding of lobbying and political representation.